The Two Faces of Dr. Jekyll

 The Two Faces of Dr. Jekyll (released in the US as House of Fright) is a 1960 British horror film directed by Terence Fisher and starring Paul Massie, Dawn Addams, Christopher Lee and David Kossoff.
 It was produced by Michael Carreras and Anthony Nelson-Keys for Hammer Film Productions.
-The screenplay was by Wolf Mankowitz, based on the 1886 novella Strange Case of Dr Jekyll and Mr Hyde by Robert Louis Stevenson.
-Bernard Robinson was Production Designer, Clifford Parkes was Production Manager, Roy Ashton did Makeup, and Don Mingaye was Art Director.
-John Peverall and Hugh Marlow were assistant directors.
-Janina Faye had a small role as Dr.Jekyll's adolescent neighbor Jane.
-The film had a working title of Jekyll's Inferno at one point.
-Oliver Reed appears in a small role in his first film for Hammer, and Christopher Lee considered it one of his very best roles.
-This was also the first Hammer film to be distributed in the US by AIP.
-Filming went from Nov.
-23, 1959 through Jan.
-22, 1960, and it was trade shown on Aug.
-20, 1960, and premiered at the Pavilion on Oct.
-7, 1960.
+It is based on Robert Louis Stevenson's 1886 novella Strange Case of Dr. Jekyll & Mr. Hyde, and was the first Hammer film to be distributed in the US by AIP.